Xydon/CPP_OOPS/TASK1.md

 3. Where are access specifiers used?
 4. Demonstrate the working of the access specifiers with example in Specifiers.cpp.
 5. Explain some reasons why protected specifier was made?

+## Destructors
+1. What are destructors?
+2. Do all classes have a destructor?
+3. What is the content of a destructor of a class ?
+4. Can we over-ride a destructor?
+5. Can we call a destructor?
+6. Can a destructor have parameters?
+7. How to create a custom destructor?
+8. When is a destructor called?
+9. What we use destructor for?
+10. Destructor is used to free allocated memory?
+Explain with a programming example.
+11. Write short notes on the delete operator.

+## Static methods and classes
+1. What is a static variable?
+2. How is a static variable created and initialized?
+3. Where is a static variable defined in memory?
+4. How is a static variable different than a regular variable?
+5. Create a static variable that keeps count of how many times a function was called.
+6. Create a function that returns 0 for 25% of the time it is called, 1 for 50% of time and -1 for remaining time. [[design it]]
+7. Create and initialize a static varialbe in a class with all the possible access specifiers.
+8. What is static binding and dynamic binding?
+9. Can you set the values of static variables in dynamic methods?
+   1. Why only static variables can be set in static functions only?
+### Static functions
+1. What are static functions?
+2. Why the concept of static functions were introduced?
+3. How to declare and define a static function.
+4. Inherit from the vector<int> class and crate a static function that takes in a number n and returns an identity matrix of size = n created from vector.
+5. Are static methods also inherited in inheritance?